wp-plugins/amazon-auto-links/readme.txt

 Yes.
 Otherwise, you don't get any revenue.
 You can get it by signing up for [Amazon Associates](https://affiliate-program.amazon.com/).

+= Do I need Amazon Access Keys? =

+For the *category* and *tag* unit types, no, you don't need them.
+However, for the *search* unit type, you need them as the plugin uses Amazon API.

+The keys can be obtained by loggin in to [Amazon Web Services](http://aws.amazon.com/) and you need to get **Access Key ID** (public key) and **Secret Access Key** (private key).

+More detailed instruction can be accessed [here](http://docs.aws.amazon.com/fws/1.1/GettingStartedGuide/index.html?AWSCredentials.html).

 = What would be the benefit to upgrade to the pro version? =

 With the pro version, unlimited numbers of units can be created.
 Also the number of categories per unit, the number of items to display per unit are unrestriceted as well.
-Plus, it's possible to change the design of the links by editing the HTML format.
 Please consider upgrading it.
 [Amazon Auto Links Pro](http://en.michaeluno.jp/amazon-auto-links/amazon-auto-links-pro) As of Pro 2.0.6, links can be displayed in multiple columns.

-= I selected the category but it still says "Please select a category from the list on the left." and no preview is shown.
-What should I do? =

-Please try setting the **Prefetch Link Categgories** option to **Off**.

 = I get a blank white page after adding a unit to the theme.
 What is it?
 What should I do? =